cloudant-labs/slate/docs2017/src/offerings/bluemix.md

 By default,
 all plans are based on multi-tenant clusters.
-As part of your plan selection, you can choose from the following Bluemix Public regions:
+As part of your plan selection, you can choose from the following {{site.data.keyword.Bluemix_notm}} Public regions:

 -   US South
 -   United Kingdom